Superman and the Legion of Super-Heroes

-Story
+Plot

-As the story opens on an unnamed planet in the year 3008, the planet's light violet skin colored humanoid race is in the midst of a civil war and one of the armies threatens to unleash a destructive weapon that could blow up the entire planet.
-To save their race from extinction, a scientist and his wife prepare to send their baby aboard a spaceship to Earth, inspired by how Superman was spared from Krypton's destruction over a thousand years ago.
-The spaceship leaves just as the planet explodes from the civil war's doomsday weapon.
-After traveling through space, the spaceship reaches Earth and lands on the outskirts of Smallville in front of a farming couple, but instead of taking in the baby alien as one of their own, the farmer takes out his rifle and kills it.
+During a civil war in the year 3008 that destroys an unnamed planet, a scientist and his wife send their baby aboard a spaceship to Earth, inspired by how Superman was spared from Krypton's destruction over a thousand years ago.
+After traveling through space, the spaceship reaches Earth and lands on the outskirts of Smallville in front of a farming couple.
+Instead of adopting the baby, the farmer takes out his rifle and kills it.

 In the present day, Perry White discusses how Clark Kent needs to better his social life when he hears cries for help with his super-hearing.
 Finding a way out of the conversation, he changes into Superman and races to provide help.
-He finds a Brainiac robot attacking Metropolis, and after defeating the machine, the face opens to reveal a monitor with the face of Brainiac 5 from the Legion of Super-Heroes.
+He finds a Brainiac robot attacking Metropolis, and after defeating the machine, the face opens to reveal a monitor with the face of Brainiac 5.

 Brainiac 5 tells him that the Legion needs his assistance.
 Sending him to the 31st century, Superman finds that the Legion are now outlaws.
-Legionnaires Dawnstar, Colossal Boy and Wildfire give him a Legion flight ring.
+Legionnaires Dawnstar, Colossal Boy, and Wildfire give him a Legion flight ring.
 The authorities then arrive and as Superman attempts to catch a shot meant for his friends, the shot instead goes through his hand.
-Fleeing with the Legion, they inform Superman that Earth's sun is now red, leaving him powerless without his flight ring.
-Superman asks what has happened, and Dawnstar explains that Legion rejects led by Earth-Man (once known as Absorbency Boy) helped in dishonoring Superman's name by convincing Earth that he was not an alien but in fact a human protector from all forms of alien life.
-In the process, Earth's people believes Superman's true origins are a lie perpetrated by the Legion.
+Fleeing with the Legion, they inform Superman that Earth's sun is now red, leaving him powerless.
+Superman asks what has happened, and Dawnstar explains that Legion rejects led by Earth-Man helped in dishonoring Superman's name by convincing Earth that he was human.
+In the process, Earth's people believe Superman's true origins to be a lie perpetrated by the Legion.